 Phenological observations were performed in one randomly marked apical branch, sun-exposed (south-facing), from a total of 15 trees, at least once a week.
 We registered the days of bud activation (when bud was visible) and budburst (when shoot emerged).
 We also registered shoot elongation (when first leaves unfolded and could be count) and trunk growth onset and cessation, and leaf senescence.
 Then, we determined bud development duration (as the number of days since bud activation to budburst), shoot elongation and trunk growth duration (as the number of days since the onset to cessation of shoot elongation and trunk growth).
 The spring growing season length was defined as the number of days since bud activation until trunk growth cessation.

 Shoot elongation was measured since budburst with a ruler and leaves counted.
 Trunk diameter at breast height (dbh) was measured from October 2003 with tree dendrometers (I-802-D1, UMS GmbH, Munich, Germany), at the same time of the day and at least once a month during spring, and basal area increment (BAI) determined.
-Since trunk growth in cork oak can be an almost continuous process, depending on climatic conditions (Costa et al., 2002), the onset and end of the spring growth period was defined when dbh increments were lower than 0.05 ‰ day-1.(relative to the total tree dbh).
-BAI was expressed as percentage of increment relative to basal area at the onset of spring growth, of each tree in each year.
-Autumn BAI was used to confirm the end of the growing season of the dry year, because the measurement performed at the end of July was inadvertently lost (Fig. S2a).
+Since trunk growth in cork oak can be an almost continuous process, depending on climatic conditions (Costa et al., 2002), the onset and cessation of the spring growth period were defined when dbh increments were lower than 0.05 ‰ day-1.(relative to the total tree dbh).
+BAI was expressed as the percentage of increment relative to basal area at the onset of spring growth, of each tree in each year.
+Autumn BAI was used to confirm the end of the growing season of the dry year because the measurement performed at the end of July was inadvertently lost (Fig. S2a).
 Spring and autumn BAI were regressed against the day of year (DOY).

 Leaf area index (LAI) was measured at the end of the summer, as described in Besson et al. (2014).
-Specific leaf area (SLA), calculated as the ratio of leaf area to dry weight, was determined from 6 discs (with 0.7 cm diameter), collected from three leaves, at least, in each tree, at the end of the growing season.
+Specific leaf area (SLA), calculated as the ratio of leaf area to dry weight, was determined from 6 discs (with 0.7 cm diameter), collected from three leaves, at least, in each tree, at the onset and at the end of the growing season.

 For litterfall determination, six sets of three litter traps (0.15 m2 each) were randomly placed in areas including at least two of the studied trees (n = 6).
-Litterfall was collected at least once per month, depending on the intensity of fall observed, from 13 January 2004 until the end of the study period.
+Litterfall was collected at least once per month, and more frequently during spring, from 13 January 2004 until the end of the study period.
 Litterfall was separated in leaves and branches, oven dried at 80 ºC for 48 h and the dry weight of litter leaves obtained.
 As litterfall was collected in short time intervals, litter leaves were actually senescent leaves.
-Here, only this litterfall fraction was reported and named as senescent leaves (in g leaves per m-2 ground).
+Here, only this litterfall fraction was reported and named as senescent leaves (in g leaves dry weight per m-2 ground).
 The bulk period of leaf senescence was considered when fall rate was consistently higher than 0.5 % day-1.
-Senescent leaves were then used for N content determination at the onset and at the end of the bulk leaf senescence period, indicating, respectively, minimum and maximum N content in senescent leaves for each year.
+Senescent leaves were then used for nitrogen (N) content determination at the onset and at the end of the bulk leaf senescence period, indicating, respectively, minimum and maximum N content in senescent leaves for each year.
 N determination is described below.

 To evaluate the intensity of occurrence of the different phenophases, the rate of shoot elongation (cm day-1), trunk growth (cm2 day-1) and leaf senescence ((g m-2) day-1) were calculated at the end of the growing period.